 - Your Directory ID and password

-- Either a mobile device, a hardware token, a phone that can receive voice calls, or a one-time use code
+Either a mobile device, a hardware token, a phone that can receive voice calls, or a one-time use code (this video playlist shows all of the methods in action)

 Here's how to enroll in multi-factor authentication: